Zeta Pictoris

 ζ Pictoris, Latinised as Zeta Pictoris, is a solitary star in the southern constellation of Pictor.
 It is visible to the naked eye with an apparent visual magnitude of +5.43.
-Based upon an annual parallax shift of 28.00 mas as seen from the Earth, the system is located 116.5 light years from the Sun.
+Based upon an annual parallax shift of 27.87 mas as seen from the Earth, the system is located 117 light years distant.

 This is an evolving F-type subgiant star with a stellar classification of F6 IV.
-It is a thin disk star with an estimated 1.4 times the mass of the Sun and about 5.3 times the Sun's radius.
-At the age of 2.6 billion years, Zeta Pictoris is spinning with a projected rotational velocity of 5.6 km/s.
+It is a thin disk star with an estimated 1.49 times the mass of the Sun and about 2.31 times the Sun's radius.
+It radiates 7.66 times the Sun's luminosity from its photosphere at an effective temperature of 6,411 K. At the age of 2.6 billion years, Zeta Pictoris is spinning with a projected rotational velocity of 5.6 km/s.